hudson-and-thames/arbitragelab/docs/source/time_series_approach/introduction.rst

 Time Series Approach
 ####################

-This approach is not focusing on picking the a set of comoving securities, but assumes that they have been chosen in the prior stage using either a standard cointegration test or one of the other methods.
+This approach is not focusing on picking a set of comoving securities, but assumes that they have already been chosen in the prior stage using either a standard cointegration test or one of the alternative methods.
 The core idea of the time series approach is to model the spread of the pair or a set of assets, and therefore generating the optimized trading signals.